In Summary

 Most essential nutrients are subject to tight homeostatic regulation — the body absorbs them from food at rates that respond to physiological need, stores them within specific capacity limits, and excretes or degrades excess.
 This regulatory system evolved in the context of food-source nutrients delivered at concentrations that the regulatory mechanisms can manage.
 High-dose isolated supplements deliver concentrations that these mechanisms were not designed to handle.

 Vitamin D is the most relevant current example.
 At physiological food-source concentrations, vitamin D is absorbed and metabolized safely, with the conversion of 25-hydroxyvitamin D to the active 1,25-dihydroxyvitamin D form regulated by parathyroid hormone and renal enzyme activity that prevents excessive active vitamin D accumulation.
-When vitamin D is supplemented at the doses currently popular — 5,000 to 10,000 IU daily, sometimes higher — this regulatory system can be overwhelmed, producing hypercalcemia through excess active vitamin D, with consequences that include vascular calcification, kidney stones, and cardiac arrhythmia.
+When vitamin D is supplemented at the very high doses that have become popular — well above typical replacement levels, sometimes 10,000 IU daily or more, taken long-term without monitoring — this regulatory system can be overwhelmed, producing hypercalcemia through excess active vitamin D, with consequences that can include vascular calcification, kidney stones, and cardiac arrhythmia.

 Fat-Soluble Vitamin Accumulation